Washington Landlord-Tenant Law

 Can a Landlord Require Renters Insurance in Washington State?

 Landlords can require renters insurance, but only at lease signing or renewing.
-However, even if it’s not, renters insurance can be highly recommended by landlords to protect your property and potential losses that could happen.
+However, even if it’s not required, renters insurance is highly recommended by landlords to protect their property and potential losses that could happen.

 Are Landlords Required to Provide Fire Extinguishers in Washington State?

-No, landlords are not required to provide fire extinguishers, but they are required to provide written fire protection and fire safety information to tenants.
-Tenants should help maintain smoke detectors.
+No, landlords are not required to provide fire extinguishers, but they are required to provide written fire safety information to tenants.

-TurboTenant has utilized many municipal sources along with official state statutes in order to compile this information to the best of our ability.
-However, local laws are always in flux and landlords and tenants alike should be sure to do their due diligence and consult legal help when it’s needed.
-We hope the following list can serve as a valuable resource and allow you to succeed as a landlord or tenant in Washington state.
+TurboTenant has utilized many municipal sources and official state statutes to compile this information to the best of our ability.
+However, local laws are always in flux, and landlords and tenants alike should be sure to do their due diligence and consult legal help when it’s needed.
+We hope the following list can serve as a valuable resource and allow you to succeed as a landlord or tenant in Washington state .
 Be sure to take proper precautions when it comes to finding the top candidates for your unit by utilizing our online rental application and tenant screening services.